blue-yonder/tsfresh/docs/text/introduction.rst

 Currently, tsfresh is not suitable

     * for usage with streaming data
-    * for batch processing over a distributed architecture, where different time series are fragmented over different computational units
+    * for batch processing over a distributed architecture when different time series are fragmented over different computational units
     * to train models on the features (we do not want to reinvent the wheel, check out the python package `scikit-learn <http://scikit-learn.org/stable/>`_ for example)